 What we like: Reasonably priced, super customizable, and a generous amount of down.

-What we don’t: Long wait time and some might not like the enclosed footbox.
+What we don’t: Long wait time for customs and some might not like the enclosed footbox.

 Speaking of skeptics: we were squarely in that camp before testing the Enigma but now are bona fide believers.
-In fact, we haven’t had one cold night in the 20-degree quilt, despite taking it to Patagonia, deep into the North Cascades, and up to 12,000 feet in the Sierra.
-And we regularly opt for the Enigma over our ultralight Therm-a-Rest Hyperion 20 (above), as it’s far less constricting and vents better on warm nights.
+In fact, we haven’t had one cold night in the 20-degree quilt despite taking it to Patagonia, deep into the North Cascades, and up to 13,000 feet in the Sierra.
+One of our editors has also completed both the CDT and the AT sleeping in the same Enigma.
+It kept him safe and warm during snow-blasted nights in the San Juans and weeks of endless drizzle in the White Mountains.
+We regularly opt for the Enigma over our ultralight Therm-a-Rest Hyperion 20 (above), as it’s far less constricting and vents better on warm nights.
 It's good to know that EE also makes the popular Revelation (which features the option for an open footbox), the zippered Convert and Conundrum, and the aptly named two-person Accomplice (below).
-And most Enlightened Equipment products are made to order, which is great for customization but not ideal for wait time (if you're not particular about colors, a stock version of the Enigma ships within 2-3 days of placing your order).
+Of note: Most Enlightened Equipment products are made to order, which is great for customization but not ideal for wait time.
+If you're not particular about colors, you can choose an in-stock version which will ship within three business days.

 See the Enlightened Equipment Enigma